Spilkey/CSCI3060U_Project_public/README.md

     └───users.ua
     └───stock.at
 ```
-# Phase 2 - How to run:
+# Phase 3 - How to run:

 - To compile the program use the make command to run the makefile
 ```
 make
 ```
-- Then run the compiled program using ./ticket-seller
+- Then run the compiled program using ./ticket-seller users.ua stock.at trans.out
 - Follow the instructions in the terminal to use the program (ex: login)